linadelh/react-notes/README.md

  - Basic reusable React components
  -  Mini exercises to practice logic
  -  Very simple styling
- -  small courses (made by me ) for some concept ( react DOM , react context...)  trying to make them as simple as possible so they’re easier to remember and understand
+ -  Simple lessons I made on concepts like React DOM, Context, etc... *easy to remember and understand*

 ## why this repo
  - To help me remember how to implement core concepts.